 This guide from the Anglia Ruskin University shows you how to use the Harvard style.

 This document contains examples of how to write references according to IEEE (Institute of Electrical and Electronics Engineers).
 IEEE Citation Guidelines (pdf file 5 p.)

-In the Oxford referencing style you use footnotes, see this guide from The University of Western Australia.
+In the Oxford referencing style you use footnotes, see this guide from Victoria University, Melbourne Australia.

 The American psychological association has created a style called APA.
 Karolinska Institutet University Library has made a Reference guide for APA.
 In the guide you get examples of how to refer to very many different types of materials.
 APA has also made their own tutorial about the style consisting of short films.